bensonchen1988/Axis-Order-Bot/README.md

 TODO:
 - Implement "dailies" using timestamped fields.
-- Think of a way to get around Heroku's 10000 row limit in DB without paying.
+- Think of a way to get around Heroku's 10000 row limit in DB without paying.*
 - Rank-based permission to various functions
 - Ways to spend points

+*fix for replied_comments table has been implemented (limited at configAxis.comment_limit = 100 newest comments), probably no way to get around the limit without paying for the members table